mongodb/docs/source/includes/api/list-tables/event-response-documents-cloud.rst

      - integer
      - Port of the host associated with this event.

+   * - publicKey
+     - string
+     - Public key associated with the
+       :ref:`API Key <about-org-api-keys>` that triggered this event.

+       If this field is present in the response, |mms| does not return the ``username`` field.

    * - remoteAddress
      - string
      - IP address associated with the |mms| user (userId) who